-This actuarial valuation was prepared and completed by me or under my direct supervision and I acknowledge responsibility for the results.
-To the best of my knowledge, the results are complete and accurate and, in my opinion, the techniques and assumptions used are reasonable and meet the requirements and intent of Part VII, Chapter 112, Florida Statutes.
+This actuarial valuation was prepared and completed by us or under our direct supervision and we acknowledge responsibility for the results.
+To the best of our knowledge, the results are complete and accurate and, in our opinion, the techniques and assumptions used are reasonable and meet the requirements and intent of Part VII, Chapter 112, Florida Statutes.
 There is no benefit or expense to be provided by the plan and/or paid from the plan's assets for which liabilities or current costs have not been established or otherwise taken into account in the valuation.
 All known events or trends which may require a material increase in plan costs or required contribution rates have been taken into account in the valuation.